Labour is focused on building a secure future for New Zealand, and growing a strong economy that gives security in good times and in bad.

 Investing in infrastructure

-We’re investing $57.3 billion in infrastructure over the next five years to drive economic growth and address the long-term national underinvestment in infrastructure.
-Through the New Zealand Upgrade Programme, we’re improving roads, schools, and hospitals across the country and we’re fast-tracking key development and infrastructure projects to help get Aotearoa moving.
-We’re also building new rail workshops in Dunedin and Christchurch, which will improve green freight infrastructure, boost local industry, and create jobs.
+We’re investing $57.3 billion in infrastructure over the next five years to drive economic growth, increase productivity, and address the long-term national underinvestment in infrastructure.
+Right across the country, we’re improving roads, schools, and hospitals and we’re fast-tracking key development and infrastructure projects to help get Aotearoa moving.

 - We will implement a major support package to assist businesses in hiring at least 40,000 New Zealanders whose employment is impacted by COVID-19.